hoopdad/hoopdad.github.io/docs/cloud/_posts/2026-02-09-Private-Network-Access-with-Portal-Tools.md

 ## What Was Really Happening and the Solution

 - MLWS was deployed successfully and showed as healthy in the Azure Portal.
 - Private DNS Zones were created for `privatelink.blob.core.windows.net`, `privatelink.vaultcore.azure.net`, `privatelink.api.azureml.ms` and `privatelink.notebooks.azure.net`.
 There were others too as required by MLWS but this list is getting long and I have miles to go before I sleep.
 See a Terraform variable reference below the Local Network Setting screenshot.
+(And look up Robert Frost if the "miles to go" reference is intriguing!)
 - The DNS Zones were linked to the virtual network in which the Private Endpoints were to be deployed.
-- Private endpoints were created for `blob` in `privatelink.blob.core.windows.net`, `keyvault` in `privatelink.vaultcore.azure.net`,`amlapi` resources in `privatelink.api.azureml.ms` and `amlnotebooks` resources in `privatelink.notebooks.azure.net`.
+- Private endpoints were created for `blob` storage resources in `privatelink.blob.core.windows.net`, `keyvault` resources in `privatelink.vaultcore.azure.net`,`amlapi` resources in `privatelink.api.azureml.ms` and `amlnotebooks` resources in `privatelink.notebooks.azure.net`.
 Like with Private DNS Zones, there are a couple more that you'll need to create.
 See the Terraform snippet to see which I did.
 - An Azure Private DNS Resolver was created with an internal inbound address on the VNet.
 - To simulate an on-premise environment, an Azure Site to Site (S2S) VPN was deployed in one of my home networks with split-routing.
-- DNS in that home network was also configured to hit the Azure DNS Resolver before hitting the default DNS from my ISP.
+- DNS in that home network was also configured to hit the Azure DNS Resolver before hitting the default DNS from my ISP, for traffic routed through it only.
 - My browser popped up a question: "allow this site to discover resources on your local network?"
 Story below, but answer yes on this one!

 The "site discovery" browser configuration was the final piece for me.
 You see,